alekseiklimowicz/paint_with_sap_palette/README.md

 # Paint with SAP Brand palette

-This project allows you to paint colored **jpg** pictures with SAP Brand palette:
+This funny project allows you to paint colored **jpg** pictures with SAP Brand palette:

 https://www.sapbrandtools.com/color-palette/#palette-details